openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/create_exercises_and_tools.rst

 Adding Unsupported Problem Types and Exercises
 **********************************************

-.. only:: Open_edX

- .. note:: These instructions are applicable only to edx.org.
+ .. note:: These instructions are applicable only if your Open edX site has configured...insert name of the config setting.

 ..
-When DOC-3163 is complete, update this Open edX only note to say "These instructions are applicable only to edx.org or if your Open edX site has configured {the name of the config setting}"
+When DOC-3163 is complete, update this note to say "These instructions are applicable only to edx.org or if your Open edX site has configured {the name of the config setting}"

 In general, you should use only problem types and exercises that are either fully or provisionally supported by edX.
 By default, only supported problem